“The important thing is to participate”.

 What is Savate?

 Also called French boxing, which is practised either recreationally or as a combat sport, and is also popular with women.
+You can learn it through a boxing class, with a personal trainer or from a professional boxer.

 What is the age limit for boxing?